IT IS INTEGRAL THE INDEPENDENT AGENCY SECTOR HAS A CLEAR AND ACTION-FOCUSED VOICE.

 As MAAG evolves to Alliance of Independent Agencies, it has appointed Matt Sullivan Managing Director, created a Members’ Board, and introduced a triumvirate of co-chairs to drive the agenda of its eight action groups.

-Reflecting its change in purpose and structure, the Alliance will respond to the impact of COVID-19 with change-driving activities, including:
+The Alliance will respond to the impact of COVID-19 with change-driving activities

 As the incoming Managing Director, Matt Sullivan will spearhead this change.
 Formerly US Vice President at The Drum & Head of the Drum Network, and prior to that, Managing Director of the DMA’s International ECHO Awards, Sullivan has extensive experience championing agencies.